raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103XXX-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 The logic behind the wiring may be unclear, so I'll explain.

-We need 3 wires for basic ST-Link functionality, the actual colours of the wires are not important obviously, I went for...
+We need 3 wires for basic ST-Link functionality, the actual colours of the wires are not important.
+I went for...

+Programmer  -> Target
 Ground (Green) -> GND

 SWDIO (Blue)   -> PA13